-- 6.16.1 After completion of installation and commissioning of the system', the installer should hand over to the Householder by taking the following actions: - Hand the "User's instructions" to the Householder and explain His/Her responsibilities under the "Gas Safety Regulations 2000". - Explain and demonstrate the lighting and shutting down procedures. - The operation of the boiler including the use and adjustment of ALL system controls which should be fully explained to the Householder.
+- 6.16.1 After completion of installation and commissioning of the system, the installer should hand over to the Householder by taking the following actions: - Hand the "User's Instructions" to the Householder and explain His/Her responsibilities under the "Gas Safety Regulations 1996". - Explain and demonstrate the lighting and shutting down procedures. - The operation of the boiler including the use and adjustment of ALL system controls which should be fully explained to the Householder.
 This then ensures the greatest possible fuel economy consistent with household requirements of both heating and hot water consumptions.

-Advise the User of the precautions necessary to prevent damage to the system, and to the building, in the event of the system remaining inoperative during frost conditions,

-- Explain the function and the use of the boiler room only/ mer room (Summer/Winter) and ON/OFF switch. - Explain and demonstrate the function of time and temperature controls, neon lights radiator valves etc. for the economic use of the system. - If an optional time clock is fitted, then draw attention to the time clock User's Instructions and hand them to the Householder. - Stress importance of regular servicing by a qualified Heating Engineer and that a comprehensive service should be carried out AT LEAST ONCE A YEAR. - Fill in the Benchmark log book and leave completed with the customer.
+Advise the User of the precautions necessary to prevent damage to the system, and to the building, in the event of the system remaining inoperative during frost conditions. - Explain and demonstrate the function of time and temperature controls, neon lights radiator valves etc. for the economic use of the system. - If an optional time clock is fitted, then draw attention to the time clock User's Instructions and hand them to the Householder. - Stress importance of regular servicing by a qualified Heating Engineer and that a comprehensive service should be carried out AT LEAST ONCE A YEAR.
+Fill in the Benchmark log book and leave completed with the customer.